 I was adopted when I was born.
 After I found out, I was never the same.
 I could have lived with it, except I ended up having abandonment and attachment issues even though she meant well by it.
 I would cling to any guy.
 I ended up clinging to the wrong guy my senior year of high school.
 I was determined to get out of my parents’ house because we didn’t get along, and he was determined to help.
 So after my graduation ceremony, I was living with him and his family.
 The emotional and sexual abuse started earlier on but got worse when I moved.
 I wasn’t allowed to contact my family.
 He monitored my Facebook and phone.
 As those who have experience with people with autism, you know passions and obsessions are a daily thing.
 I was his passion.
 Sex was his passion.

 I always had the desire to meet my birth mom as I was told ok things.
 I found her!
 On Facebook!
 He was happy until he realized I now had a place to escape to.
 I wasn’t allowed to meet her in person until he wanted money.
 I was only allowed to work part time.
-I got into an accident taking him to a doctor appointment and I needed attention.
+I got into an accident taking him to a doctor appointment.
 Doctor bills and working part time a little over minimum wage=NOT GOOD.
 I got out January 28, 2011.
 It’s a day I celebrate every year now.
 I moved in with my birth mom.
 Time went on and I struggle with anxiety attacks and developed borderline personality disorder.
 I also found out my birth dad isn’t the man described to me.